 In Virginia, Court orders for spousal support (also referred to in some states as “alimony”) are typically based on the Court’s consideration of certain statutory factors, most importantly, the needs of one party and the ability of the other to pay.
-You and your spouse can resolve a spousal support issue outside of court, by mutual written agreement, or the Court can determine the issue for you.

 If your spousal support case goes to trial, a judge must consider more than a dozen factors, including the obligations, needs, and financial resources of each spouse; the length of the marriage; the contributions each spouse has made to the marriage and well-being of the family; the factors which lead to the break-down of the marriage; and often most importantly, the decisions made by the couple regarding employment, career, and parenting arrangements, and their effect on present and future earning potential.
 This includes the length of time a spouse has been absent from the job market.
 If there is no evidence of adultery (a potential bar in Virginia to any award of spousal support) by the spouse seeking support, the Court has a reasonable degree of discretion in making the award.
 The Court can order that the spousal support payments be made for a fixed or indefinite period of time.